lyxlang/lyx/docs/wiki/The-Lys-pipeline--from-source-code-to-executable-program.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# The Lys pipeline: from source code to executable program
+# The Lyx pipeline: from source code to executable program

 In this guide, we’ll walk through the complete pipeline that transforms high-level source code into a runnable program.
-We’ll cover each stage — from lexing and parsing to analysis and transpiling — explaining their roles and how they interconnect.
+We’ll cover each stage — from lexing and parsing to analyxis and transpiling — explaining their roles and how they interconnect.

 ## 1. Lexing: transforming text into tokens

 The first stage in the pipeline is lexing.
 Think of this as the language’s “eye” that sees raw text and turns it into meaningful symbols.
-In Lys, the lexer is written in OCaml using the [sedlex](https://github.com/ocaml-community/sedlex) library.
+In Lyx, the lexer is written in OCaml using the [sedlex](https://github.com/ocaml-community/sedlex) library.

-The raw source code file, like our [`grammar.lys`](https://github.com/lyslang/lys/blob/main/examples/grammar.lys) example, is fed as input to the lexer.
+The raw source code file, like our [`grammar.lyx`](https://github.com/lyxlang/lyx/blob/main/examples/grammar.lyx) example, is fed as input to the lexer.

 The lexer scans the text character by character using regular expressions to identify important elements such as keywords (`def`, `if`, `else`), operators (`+`, `-`, `**`), literals (numbers, strings), and identifiers.